-Collaborative Learning Spaces Overview
+Innovative Learning Spaces Overview

 Numerous studies provide significant evidence that engagement is critical to the success of students.
 Collaborative active learning in the classroom is an important strategy for achieving student engagement.
 The University of Arizona has committed to developing a wide-variety of centrally-scheduled Collaborative Learning Spaces (CLSs) to provide environments that supports active learning pedagogies and promote higher level thinking.
+In Fall 2018, 4-5 new Collaborative Learning Spaces (CLSs) as well as 4-5 new Flexible Learning Spaces (FLSs) will constructed.
+A Flexible Learning Space is designed to accommodate small group work similar to Collaborative Learning Spaces as well as whole group discussions or short engaging lectures.
+The below list describes the renovations that will are planned for Summer-Fall 2018 including several lecture halls that will be updated to improve the student experience in large classes.

 The first initiative was a fast-paced pilot project to develop and test an active learning classroom.
 This pilot was conducted in the Science-Engineering Library’s Journal Room (Rm 200S) which was transformed into a large, 260-seat collaborative classroom.
 During the month-long pilot, the space was used by eight University of Arizona classes to explore active learning spaces in order to better understand the technology, physical space requirements, and pedagogical needs for building effective collaborative learning environments at the UA.
 Based on the encouraging results of the pilot, a decision was made to convert the Science-Engineering Library space into a permanent Collaborative Learning Space and to aggressively pursue opportunities to transform existing classrooms and other campus spaces into Collaborative Learning Spaces.